ImKK-000/txt-file-to-db/readme.md

-# try to read text file to mysql database
+# Try to insert mysql database with data from text file
 `mysql require host port 9999`

 `mysql data volume mapping to .data in current directory`